therealpeterhua/BrickFace/README.md

 ## Features
 * Implements refactored object detect library, optimized for the browser
 * Custom smoothing functions and preprocessing protects against choppy movement and false positives
-* Asynch detection runs parallel to gameplay, both render on dual canvas elements
+* Asynch detection runs parallel to gameplay, rendering on dual canvas elements
 * Keyboard controls if no webcam available